 AWS offers a unique and powerful tagging feature for AWS resources.
-The essential idea of tagging is having the ability to identify the resource easier in an organized fashion.
+The essential idea of AWS tags is to have the ability to identify the resource easier in an organized fashion.
 This tool can be beneficial in a variety of ways.
 In this article, we will talk about its tagging functionalities, categories, and use cases.
 In this two-part article, we will decode AWS Tags and their use cases and show how to automate Amazon cloud backup process using tags.

 A tag is a metadata attached to a resource with the ability to identify a resource easily.
 It is always in a key-value pair, meaning that each tag is a simple label (key) with a value associated with it.
 Many users solely use tags to give a common name to a resource, but if a resource is tagged well and managed for a proper use case, it will help with multiple use cases.

-- Tagging for Deployment: Whether the deployed resource is Development / Production or Test.
+- AWS Tagging for Deployment: Whether the deployed resource is Development / Production or Test.

 - Tagging based on Application Usage: This is dependant on the use case of that resource.
 Specifically, it depends on whether the application is hosted on EC2 is Web Application / App Server / Database / Analytic server, etc.